Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Chatfield

-Isabelle Berg, junior
+Isabelle Berg, senior

 Cold Spring